glasswalk3r/vagrant-centos-vbguest/README.md

 Also, some additional software is installed (and others removed), all of them small utilities.
 You can check what in the file `playbooks/packages.yaml`.

-Also, IPv6 is disable in the VM.
+Also, IPv6 is disabled in the VM.
 See `playbooks/sysctl.yaml`

 ## How to use it